puppeteer/puppeteer/docs/api.md

 #### page.waitForTimeout(milliseconds)
 - `milliseconds` <[number]> The number of milliseconds to wait for.
-- returns: <[Promise]> Promise which resolves after the timeout has completed.
+- returns: <[Promise]> Promise which resolves after the timeout has been completed.

 Pauses script execution for the given number of milliseconds before continuing: